mukut1994/MK94.Assert/README.md

 Expected data can be updated by calling ```DiskAssert.EnableWriteMode();``` in the TestSetup or anywhere in code before any calls to ```DiskAssert.Matches```

 ## Supported Testing Frameworks
-Only NUnit projects are supported.
+Only NUnit projects are supported at the moment.
 |Testing Framework|Supported|
 |-----------------|---------|
 |NUnit            |✅       |